Thinking about a cultural route of Cordoba is no simple task. Come with us and discover why!

 When should I go for a cultural route of Cordoba?

 Cordoba is a beautiful city to visit all year long.
 However, it is in May that it acquires a special charm.
 The first two weeks of this month are dedicated to the Festival of the Patios, while during the last week, you can enjoy the joyful atmosphere of the May fair.
-In 2019, the Fair dedicated to Our Lady of Health is taking place from the 25th of May to the 1st of June in the Arenal area , where you will be able to dance Flamenco, and drink and eat Cordovan specialities.
+In 2020, the Fair dedicated to Our Lady of Health is taking place from the 23rd to the 30th of May in the Arenal area , where you will be able to dance Flamenco, and drink and eat Cordovan specialities.

 Places to stay in Cordoba